morvinp/Weather_Forecasting/README.md

 # Weather Forecasting

 This repository showcases a comprehensive project on weather trend forecasting using Python and Power BI.
+Basic and Advanced Assessment is performed.
 The project includes data cleaning, exploratory data analysis (EDA), model building, and spatial analysis.

 ## Key Components